Overview

 TIJS will accept grant applications twice every year: in the fall for academic-year grants for graduate students only, and in the spring for summer grants for both undergraduate and graduate students.
 In special cases, and if funds are available, requests may be considered outside the normal cycle on a case-by-case basis.

 All Emory students are eligible to apply for support and must be enrolled during the period covered by the grant.
+Post graduation activities are thus excluded.

 Students who are affiliated with TIJS, including undergraduate majors and minors, TIJS Fellows, and participants in the graduate certificate program, will receive the highest priority for funding, as well as those whose work in another department or program has a significant Jewish Studies focus.